 Cells that express either the ƒbp1-GFP or ƒbp1-luciferase reporter can be used to detect inhibitors of mammalian adenylyl cyclases or the human GNAS Gα that stimulates the transmembrane cyclases.
-Our strain collection includes strains expressing each of the 10 mammalian adenylyl cyclases as well as wild type and mutationally-activated forms of the human GNAS Gα that stimulates the transmembrane cyclases.
-A recent screen of more than 100,000 compounds carried out at the NCATS (National Center for Advancing Translational Sciences) screening facility identified a collection of potential cyclase or GNAS inhibitors that are cell permeable.
+Our strain collection includes strains expressing each of the 10 mammalian adenylyl cyclases as well as wild-type and mutationally-activated forms of the human GNAS Gα.
+A recent screen of ~125,000 compounds carried out at the NCATS (National Center for Advancing Translational Sciences) screening facility identified a collection of potential adenylyl cyclase inhibitors that are cell permeable.
 Further characterization of these compounds is underway.

 Check out my photo album of the 2017 Ninth International Fission Yeast Meeting.